Yuliang-Zou/tf_dcgan/README.md

 ls *.png > img_set.txt
 ```

-And delect the last line (which is the name of this txt file itself)
+And then delete the last line (which is the name of this txt file itself)

 ## Some Generated Examples (fixed noise)